Father Of Youngest Manchester Attack Victim Pays Tribute To Daughter On Her Birthday

-Andrew Roussos, the father of the youngest Manchester terror attack victim, eight-year-old Saffie Roussos, has paid tribute to her daughter on what would have been her ninth birthday
+Andrew Roussos, the father of the youngest Manchester terror attack victim, 8-year-old Saffie Roussos, has paid tribute to her daughter on what would have been her ninth birthday

-Speaking to BBC Radio 4’s Today programme on Tuesday, Roussos also revealed his wife’s first words as she woke up from a coma caused by the blast, as reported by the Guardian.
+Speaking to BBC Radio 4’s Today program on Tuesday, Roussos also revealed his wife’s first words as she woke up from a coma caused by the blast, as reported by The Guardian.

 “Saffie’s gone, isn’t she?,” Lisa, 48, asked her husband as she woke up and was taken off life support after suffering shrapnel injuries from the Manchester attack.